mi4uu/vscode-kittycoder/template/task/edit-code.rdt.md

   "engineVersion": 0,
   "label": "Edit Code",
   "tags": ["edit"],
-  "description": "Instruct Privy to edit the code.
+  "description": "Instruct KittyTheCoder to edit the code.
 Creates a diff that you can review.", "header": {
     "title": "Edit Code {{location}}",
     "icon": {